 So, you'll have to figure out whether a setup is something you'd want to do yourself, but it has become a settled question in my mind.
 My playing benefits from a modern, professional setup.

 So, who is my luthier?
 He is Ken Marshall, who has his shop in Newport News, Virginia.
 Ken is top-notch!
 He spends the time with me and my guitar to make sure the setup is right.
-He's also in the process of debuting his own line of custom, hand-made electric guitars with gorgeous necks.
+He also offers his own line of custom, hand-made electric guitars with gorgeous necks.
 You can track him down at (757)447-4261.